Quentin Tarantino

 Quentin Tarantino and his wife Daniella Pick

 In February 2020, Tarantino became a father for the first time.
 They had a son named Leo.
-Contrary to popular belief, he wasn't named after actor Leonardo DiCaprio but after Daniella's grandfather.
+Despite speculation, he wasn't named for Leonardo DiCaprio but for Daniella's grandfather.
 Following Jewish tradition, the boy was circumcised.

 On July 2, 2022, Quentin and Daniella became parents again.
 This time they had a daughter.